SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 Thunder damage type spells you cast ignore target's immunity to damage.
 In addition, when you roll attack for these spells, you can reroll any 1s.

-# Elemental Touch

-The first time each turn that you deal damage with an unarmed attack or weapon, you deal additional elemental damage equal to your proficiency bonus.

-# Elven Accuracy

-You have uncanny aim with attacks that rely on precision rather than brute force.
-Increase your Dexterity or one of your mental attributes by 1, to a maximum of 20.
-Whenever you have advantage on an attack roll using Dexterity, Intelligence, Wisdom, or Charisma, you can reroll one of the dice once.

 # Elven Precision [Cha]

 You have uncanny aim with attacks that rely on precision rather than brute force.
 Increase your Charisma by 1, to a maximum of 20.
 Whenever you have advantage on an attack roll using Dexterity, Intelligence, Wisdom, or Charisma, you can reroll one of the dice once.